peterhcharlton/RRest/RRest_v3.0/README.md

 This version of the toolbox contains the algorithms used in the following publication:

-Charlton P.H. *et al.* [**Extraction of Respiratory Signals from the Electrocardiogram and Photoplethysmogram: Technical and Physiological Determinants**](http://peterhcharlton.github.io/RRest/factors_assessment.html), *In Preparation*
+Charlton P.H. *et al.* [**Extraction of Respiratory Signals from the Electrocardiogram and Photoplethysmogram: Technical and Physiological Determinants**](http://peterhcharlton.github.io/RRest/factors_assessment.html), Physiological Measurement, 38(5), pp. 669 - 690, 2017.

 The algorithms are provided in Matlab &reg; format.